Guide on Taking Social Security: 62 vs. 67 vs. 70

 A quick note about life expectancy

 According to the SSA, the average life expectancy for a 65-year-old is around 84 years for males and 87 for females.
-Married individuals tend to live even longer, with a greater than average probability of at least one spouse living to age 90.
+Married individuals tend to live even longer, with an average probability of at least one spouse living to age 90.
 To compute your own life expectancy, use the SSA's life expectancy calculator.

 Your marital status

-If you're married, start by taking your spouse's age, health, and benefits into account, particularly if they are the higher earner.
-For example, at full retirement age, you can take either 100% of your own retirement benefits or 50% of your spouse's, whichever is higher.
+If you're married, your spouse's age, health, and earnings history may affect when you claim—especially if one spouse is the higher earner.
+At full retirement age, you can generally receive either your own full retirement benefit or up to 50% of your spouse's benefit, whichever is higher.

 Your employment status

 Earning a wage (or even self-employment income) can reduce your benefit temporarily if you collect Social Security.
-If you haven't reached your full retirement age, $1 in benefits will be deducted for every $2 you earn above the annual limit ($22,320 in 2024).
-In the year you reach your full retirement age, the reduction falls to $1 in benefits for every $3 you earn above a higher limit ($59,520 in 2024).
+If you haven't reached your full retirement age, $1 in benefits will be deducted for every $2 you earn above the annual earnings limit ($24,480 in 2026).
+In the year you reach your full retirement age, the reduction falls to $1 in benefits for every $3 you earn above a higher limit ($65,160 in 2026).

 Don't use the reduction as the sole reason to cut back on working or worry about earning too much.
 That said, if you're still working, you may want to postpone Social Security either until you reach your full retirement age or until your earned income is less than the annual limit.